 Audit Logs

-Akeyless collects detailed audit logs per secret type, operation, user, time, etc.
+Akeyless collects detailed Audit Logs per secret type, operation, user, time, and so on.

 Akeyless log auditing is important for cybersecurity because it provides records that can serve as evidence.
 A comprehensive and in-depth log audit can make all the difference in the event of a legal battle and can protect your business from liability.